martinus/robin-hood-hashing/.github/ISSUE_TEMPLATE/robin-hood-hashing-is-deprecated.md

 ---

-# WARNING: robin-hood-hashing is DEPRECATED.
+WARNING: robin-hood-hashing is DEPRECATED

-## I will not add any more features or fix any warnings.
-Only critical PRs will be merged, if you are willing to write one yourself.
+>>>> I will not add any more features or fix any warnings.
+Only critical PRs will be merged, if you are willing to write one yourself. <<<

 Unfortunately I do not have time to continue development for this hashmap.
 I have a worthy successor though, please head over to: `ankerl::unordered_dense::{map, set}` https://github.com/martinus/unordered_dense